 - Are there any signs of swelling, lumpiness, pitting, or contour changes?

 - Are the nipples facing outward or inward?

-People should run through this checklist with their arms both at their sides and above their head.
+A person should run through this checklist twice: once with their arms at their sides and once with their arms above their head.

-However, having an idea of the normal size, shape, appearance, and feel of the breasts can help a person be aware of any changes.
+Breasts are rarely identical, but noticing changes can help detect a problem early.
+Having an idea of the usual size, shape, appearance, and feel of the breasts can help a person be aware of any changes.

 - fibrocystic breast disease

 - fat necrosis